digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 ### Authentication

-Here we talk about authenticating the holder of the credentials, so for example, an alumni of a university or college who earned a degree or a certificate.
+Here we are talking about authenticating the holder of the credentials, so for example, an alumni of a university or college who earned a degree or a certificate.

 There are again two parts to this: